 The Laurel Highlands of Pennsylvania are Heaven on Earth for fall foliage lovers!

-Recently USA Today recently ranked the Laurel Highlands of Pennsylvania the #3 place in the entire United States to view fall foliage.
+In 2020 USA Today ranked the Laurel Highlands of Pennsylvania the #3 place in the entire United States to view fall foliage.

 And they were kind enough to use one of my photos to illustrate the point!